 We think don't spend your extra cash on getting a 4K laptop to game on, as it's likely to feel disappointing to buy a super shiny new 4K laptop, then have to lower the resolution while playing your games, delivering a blurry in-game experience, and only getting up to a maximum 60FPS due to the usual 60Hz 4K panel restriction.

-A nice performing 4K desktop monitor, should you want one to accompany this laptop, is the Asus Predator XB273K 27 inch 4K GSYNC IPS 1ms 144Hz.
-Today it is priced at $829.99 and has a 144Hz refresh rate.
-During these past 2 weeks, this 4K monitor’s price has gone up by $799.
-Reviewing tracked prices for our suggested 4k monitor, its lowest price was recorded on 11th Aug 2020, where we spotted it for $797.05.
+A nice performing 4K desktop monitor, should you want one to accompany this laptop, is the Nixeus EDG XB273K 27 inch 4K FreeSync IPS 4ms 144Hz.
+Today it is priced at $635.04 and has a 144Hz refresh rate.
+Our 4k monitor price tracker recorded and marked its lowest price on 21st Nov 2020, it reached the lower price of $635.04.

 [Note - check that monitor display connectors are compatible between a monitor and a laptop before purchase]

 4K streaming could be a viable reason to consider 4K over 1080p laptop panels.